TRAILER TIRES .COM, The Trailer Tire Superstore!

 TrailerTires.com carries a full line of nylon bias ply boat trailer tires and utility trailer tire.
 These 'Special Trailer' (ST) tires have been constructed for better high speed durability and bruise resistance under heavy loads.
 Trailer tire construction varies substantially from automotive tires, therefore it is essential to choose the correct tire for your towing application.
 In general, trailer tires have the same load range (or ply) from bead to bead and are bias ply construction.
 This allows for a stiffer side wall which provides safer towing by helping to reduce trailer sway problems.
 The use of 'Passenger Car' (P) tires a on a trailer is not recommended because their construction, usually radial or bias belted, allows for more flexible side walls.
 This could lead to increased trailer sway and loss of control.

 Tire 'inflation pressure' is also an important factor in proper handling as well as tire life.
 Maximum inflation pressure is indicated on the tire side wall and should always be checked when the tire is cold before operation.

 Finally, an important safety procedure is to apply and maintain proper 'lug torque' on trailer rims.
 Too little torque may cause the wheel to wobble or fall off.
 Wheel nuts/bolts should be torqued after each wheel removal, retorque after 50 miles and frequently thereafter.
-Follow the manufacturers recommended torque pattern:
+Follow the manufacturers recommended torque patterN:

 Use 60 cone angle zinc plated nuts or lug bolts initially tighten to 12-20 ft. lbs. using a cross tightening sequence (1,3,2,4 or 1,3,2,5,4).
 Finish torquing to 70-80 ft. lbs.
 (NOTE: Nuts and studs should be clean, dry and not lubricated.)
-Retorque after 50 miles of use and frequently thereafter.
+Retorque after 50 miles of travel and frequently thereafter.